rpicon320/ECC-Core-Updates/replit.md

   - Created clear separation between shared components and module-specific components
   - All assessment functionality now centralized in Modules/AssessmentModule/

-- **New Modules Added (January 2025)**: Added Calendar and Task Tracker modules
+- **New Modules Added (January 2025)**: Added Dashboard, Calendar and Task Tracker modules
+  - Created DashboardModule as main landing page with quick actions and stats
   - Created CalendarModule with coming soon placeholder for appointment scheduling
   - Created TaskTrackerModule with coming soon placeholder for task management
-  - Added navigation items for both modules in sidebar
+  - Added navigation items for all modules in sidebar
+  - Dashboard includes functional buttons for Open Tasks, Today's Appointments, and Access Email
-  - Both modules are independent and ready for future development
+  - All modules are independent and ready for future development

 ## Project Architecture